SwissBIAS/SwissBIAS.github.io/_pages/about.md

 permalink: /about/
 ---

-SwissBIAS is the Swiss BioImage Analysts's Society, or network, if you please.\\
+The *Swiss BioImage Analysts's Society* is a network for and by bioimage analysts working in Switzerland.
-Founded on 2021-01-21, during the pandemic, in a kick-off Zoom call between ~25 Swiss-based bioimage analysts.
+Founded on *2021-01-21* in a kick-off Zoom call between 25 Swiss-based bioimage analysts.

+This is a community effort driven by all members, with flexible degrees of involvement: If there is something you would like to see done, the fastest way may well be to just do it.

+We purposefully run this as a shoe-string operation, with the declared goal of keeping adminstrative overhead minimal --- no newsletters, no board meetings, no reports.

+# Purpose
+- **Knowledge exchange**: Both technical and political
+- **Collaborations**: Facilitating collaborations on projects
+- **Teaching**: Sharing training material and organising events
+- **Grant writing**: Collaborate on  grant applications
+- **Visibility**: Define the role of bioimage analysts

 ---

 # Knowledge Exchange Meetings
 Monthly meetings are held on the first Tuesday/Thursday of even/odd months.
+Details (Zoom links, agenda, minutes) are available to all members via SLACK.

 - 2021-04-06: Zoom.
 Monthly meeting
 - 2021-03-03: Zoom.
 Monthly meeting